 Guidelines for Journal Authors

-The challenge!
 To reflect the aims of the Society to encourage and aid the study of family history research.
 We are the Society serving a unique area and can record and publish all aspects of family life and social change.
 Take a look at the map on the back cover of the Journal.

 - An interesting read.
 Length anything from 100-1500 words.
 Please talk to the editor if your article is longer than about 1500 words.